0P3N50URC3-F0R3V3R/blackbeard/README.md

 - Weekly assignments requires level 8 character.
 - Also for deep diving you will neet at least a level 25 character!!!

-# Here is how this sh*t goes down:
+# Here is how to use this tool:

 0. Dowload my archive from here.  you will need a working http server for this.